JADE-V-V/JADE/docs/source/usage/tipstricks.rst

    plt.rc('figure', titlesize=BIGGER_SIZE)  # fontsize of the figure title
    plt.rc('lines', markersize=12)          # Marker default size

+Also the default extension of the plots can be changed in this way (it needs to be supported by ``matplotlib`` though).

 Add a new material to the spherical benchmarks
 ==============================================